Xwedodah: Chinese

 According to the Chinese traveller Du Huan (fl.
-751–762), the religious law of Xun-xun, which refers to a non-Abrahamic religion in the middle east, likely Zoroastrianism or Manichaeism, allowed clan members to intermarry.
+751–762), the religious law of Xun-xun, which refers to a non-Abrahamic religion in the middle east, likely Manichaeism, allowed clan members to intermarry.
+A reference can be found in the Pahlavi-Chinese bilingual tomb inscriptions in Xi'an, in which the deceased woman, from the Surin family princes, is read in Chinese as "wife" but in Pahlavi's "daughter".